bryanwongyk/bryanwongyk.com/src/content/blog/2021/AWS-Lambda-High-Level-Overview/index.md

 ## Got something wrong?

-This is part of my initiative to learn in public where I post tidbits whenever I feel like it for my own growth, and to potentially even help someone.
+This is part of my initiative to learn in public where I post tidbits whenever I feel like it for my own growth, and to potentially even help others.

 If you see anything wrong, please let me know on [Twitter](https://twitter.com/bryanwongyk) or [LinkedIn](https://www.linkedin.com/in/bryanwongyk/).
 Cheers!